 Sean came up with the idea of painting on a manufactured rock surface whilst working for Duncan Temple-Forbes, his Godfather, where he learnt how to make rock water features.
 By compressing actual rock aggregate (stone granules) into resin and then casting it into a mould taken directly from the living rock of the local mountains he creates the special moulded rock canvases for his unique works of art.

-Within his technique Sean has developed over the years he has captured the delicate shapes, textures and colours of original ancient San rock art by using oxides, oils and solvents to replicate the faded rustic appearance of their ancient art form.
-He is passionate about his work and hopes to preserve the San's cultural history through his paintings.
+Within his technique Sean has developed over the years he has been inspired to capture the delicate shapes, textures and colours of the ancient rock art of Southern Africa.
+By using oxides, oils and solvents he gives his modern style of rock art a faded rustic appearance.

 In Sean's art on his rock canvas he also draws inspiration from Africa and its diversity, painting semi abstract sometimes mystical wildlife scenes and does portraiture of the African tribal peoples fused with Africa and its art, leaving the rock backdrop to give it that African feel.